Banner

 4. When you have logged 1000 books, your child will earn a completion certificate and a free book!

 Reading a thousand books can be daunting.
-But if you read one book a night with your child, you can complete the challenge in less than three years.
+If you read one book a night with your child, you can complete the challenge in less than three years.
 If you read three books a night, you can read 1000 books in one year!
-Singing songs, learning new rhymes, and playing with your child are also great ways to build literacy skills.
+Any book read counts toward your reading goal, even those books your child enjoys over and over.

-We have created a book list that you can download.
+Our librarians have created a book list in the Library’s catalogue for you to choose from.
 It includes a variety of picture books and board books.
-You can also find this list on the library catalogue by searching 1000bbk.
+You can find the list here

 No, you can read books from anywhere.